magicmq/pyspigot-documentation/README.md

 ## Features

-- Write python scripts that can be dynamically loaded/unloaded on server start or at any time
+- Load scripts on server start and via commands
+- Stop, reload, and unload server scripts via commands
+- Register event listeners
 - Register commands
-- Write to and read from config files
-- Write event listeners
-- Schedule tasks with the task manager
+- Schedule tasks (synchronous and asynchronous)
+- Work with config files
-- Support for registering packet listeners through ProtocolLib
+- Register ProtocolLib packet listeners
+- Register PlaceholderAPI placeholder expansions
+- Comprehensive logging of errors and exceptions on a per-script basis, to file
-- Load Java libraries at any time for scripts to work with
+- Load Java libraries you'd like to work with at runtime
-- Comprehensive logging of script errors/exceptions
+- Write scripts in Python syntax
+- Scripts have complete access to the Bukkit/Spigot API, as well as APIs of other plugins, so anything is possible.
-- And much more!
+- And more!

 ## Getting Started